CDRT/docs/bios/settings/thinkpad/password.md

 <details><summary>Password Count Exceeded Error</summary>

-One of 2 Possible options:

-1.	**On** - system will show POST 0199 error when a wrong supervisor password is entered more than three times and prompt for the Security password.
-Default.
+Whether system will show POST 0199 error when a wrong supervisor password is entered more than three times and prompt for the Security password.

-2. Off - hide the POST 0199 error and proceed without any user action required.
+Possible options:

+1.	**On** - Default.
+2. Off

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|